PRESIDENT STANLEY DISCUSSES THE IMPORTANCE OF THE SHINGLES VACCINE

 ONGOING: Flu vaccines for all faculty and staff at the Student Health Service, fee $25.
 LEARN MORE

-ONGOING: Pertussis vaccines available to hospital employees at Employee Health & Wellness, Level 3 Room #557.
+ONGOING: Flu vaccines and pertussis vaccines available to hospital employees at Employee Health & Wellness, Level 3 Room #557.
 Call 444-7767.

 SHINGLES: President Stanley urges the community to get the shingles vaccine.
 LEARN MORE